-Then, in the early 1300's the Black Death struck.
+Then, in the 1340's the Black Death struck.
 It killed thousands of people, and a worsening climate meant crops repeatedly failed.
 These upland settlements began to be abandoned as conditions deteriorated, and better land became available elsewhere.

 The medieval communities survived on the lower ground and began to prosper again, due to the vibrant wool and tin industries.

 When you look across Dartmoor today, you can still see much of the medieval landscape as it would have looked 700 years ago, with its old manor houses, churches and medieval fields.

 Over 5 years volunteers from across the area have been researching medieval life on the moor.
 They have looked at manorial records, old maps and dug through the archives.
 In this film presented by David Stone and Emma Stockley they highlight what life would have been like based on this research.

 The story of iconic Hound Tor medieval village

 This film tells the story of Hound Tor Medieval village and celebrates the contribution pioneering female archaeologist Marie Minter made towards our understanding and conservation of Dartmoor’s heritage.

 Initially thought to have 8th century origins, the settlement is now considered to have emerged as a permanent village in the early 13th century.